-Our sources of cash liquidity include our cash and cash equivalents.
-We believe that our cash and cash equivalents as of June 30, 2023, with the amount we collected in July 2023 from I-Mab pursuant to the arbitration award announced in April 2023 (Arbitration Award), will be sufficient to fund the current requirements of working capital and other financial commitments, including our arbitration financing and operating lease obligations, into early 2024.
+Our sources of liquidity include our cash and cash equivalents.
+We believe that our cash and cash equivalents as of September 30, 2023 will be sufficient to fund the current requirements of working capital and other financial commitments, including our arbitration financing and operating lease obligations, into early 2024.

 We may fund our future liquidity needs by selling shares of our common stock under our existing Capital on DemandTM sales agreement with JonesTrading Institutional Services LLC (JonesTrading) and our common stock purchase agreement (the LPC Purchase Agreement) with Lincoln Park Capital Fund, LLC (Lincoln Park).
-In addition, we periodically consider various other financing alternatives, including debt financings, in order to meet our liquidity needs and may, from time to time, seek to take advantage of favorable interest rate environments, if any, or other market conditions.
+In addition, we periodically consider various other financing alternatives, including debt financings, or potentially other capital sources, such as collaboration or licensing arrangements with third parties or other strategic transactions, in order to meet our liquidity needs and may, from time to time, seek to take advantage of favorable interest rate environments, if any, or other market conditions.

 We have incurred losses and negative cash flows from operations since our inception.
-As of June 30, 2023, we had an accumulated deficit of \$251.7 million, and we expect to continue to incur net losses for the foreseeable future.
+As of September 30, 2023, we had an accumulated deficit of \$240.9 million, and we expect to continue to incur net losses for the foreseeable future.
 We expect our current level of research and development expenses to decrease for the remainder of 2023 due to the conclusion to terminate enrollment in cohort D of the ENVASARC trial.
 Given we do not anticipate any revenues from product sales in the foreseeable future, we will need additional capital to fund our operations, which we may seek to obtain through one or more equity offerings, debt financings, government or other third-party funding, and licensing or collaboration arrangements.